bsafdi/stellarWakes/README.md

 ## Examples

-An example of how to use `stellarContrails` is provided in the `examples/` folder in the form of a `jupyter` notebook.
+An example of how to use `stellarWakes` is provided in the `examples/` folder in the form of a `jupyter` notebook.
 That notebook uses example stellar kinematic data, with and without a subhalo, provided in the `examples/data/` folder.